Enet4/cryxtels/README.md

 ## Building

 Run *configure* to generate the Makefile's, then run *make*.
+Alternatively, use the custom Makefile under the name *Makefile.bak*.

 Others building procedures for more operating systems could be available eventually.